TanishGuleria/TanishGuleria/README.md

 ### Tanish Guleria <img align="center" src="https://media.giphy.com/media/xUPGcpMkPDfVUbZg52/giphy.gif" width="100">

-- 🔭 I’m currently working as Azure Devops and Infrastrucure trainee at Cognizant
+- 🔭 I’m currently working as programmer analyst at Cognizant
 - 🌱 I’m currently learning Aws,Azure, DevOps, Docker and kubernetes
 - 💬 Ask me about Azure DevOps,Kubernetes,eks,loadbalancing ,CDN,Aks,.NET and Docker
 - ⚡ Fun fact: There is more to life....other than your computer's.